where-to-eat

 A small bar in the Realejo neighbourhood where the free tapas are more creative than traditional.

-The kitchen changes the offerings constantly, so you never know what you will get.
+The kitchen changes its offerings constantly, so you never know what you'll get.
 Popular with locals who appreciate the quality.
-Go early - it fills up fast and the space is tiny.
+Go early because it fills up fast and the space is tiny.

 La Riviera